 The forms and instructions for a chargeback are available at the Office of Admissions and Recruitment (Room SC-110), on the College's main campus in Paramus.

 Depending upon home county requirements, a new chargeback will be needed for each academic year, or in some cases, for each semester.

-More information about the chargeback application process can be found at https://bergen.edu/bursar/chargebacks/
+For more information about the chargeback application process, visit https://bergen.edu/bursar/chargebacks/